dlewis-irse/react-to-rabbit/ProjectTracker.md

 - [ ] Refactor worker service code to follow reusable patterns.
 - [ ] Implement a RabbitMQ consumer for the worker service to process `testRequest`.
 - [ ] Publish a response to RabbitMQ with the original request ID.
+- [ ] Implement a standalone worker service for `testRequestHandler.js` that listens for messages from RabbitMQ.
+- [ ] Ensure the worker service processes the request and publishes the response back to RabbitMQ with the original request ID.
+- [ ] Support streaming data by publishing chunks to RabbitMQ.

 ## Testing Tasks